OTCv8/otclientv8/README.md

 - iOS
 - WebAssembly

 On this GitHub you can find free version of OTClientV8.
-It comes without c++ sources, there are prebuilt executables instead.
+It comes without all c++ sources, there are prebuilt executables instead.
 In many cases, you won't need access to sources, you can add a lot of custom features in lua.
 If you're interested in buying access to sources, contact otclient@otclient.ovh or kondrah#7945 on discord.